DealMachine Pricing (2026): Which Plan Should You Buy?

 Which DealMachine plan should you buy?

-- route tracking + D4D workflow,
+- route tracking

-- reliable property notes/tags,
+- reliable property notes and tags

 Start lean, upgrade only when volume forces it.